igari/Selenium-Bootstrap/README.md

 ### Testing with [Mocha](https://mochajs.org/)

 Use `selen.describe` and `selen.it` with `yield` and `generator` function.
-So you can get a report from Mocha
+So you can get a report of mochawesome!

 index.js
 ```js